gitlabhq/gitlabhq/doc/workflow/notifications.md

 In all of the below cases, the notification will be sent to:
 - Participants:
   - the author and assignee of the issue/merge request
-  - the author of the pipeline
   - authors of comments on the issue/merge request
   - anyone mentioned by `@username` in the issue/merge request title or description
   - anyone mentioned by `@username` in any of the comments on the issue/merge request

     ...with notification level "Participating" or higher

-- Watchers: users with notification level "Watch" (however successful pipeline would be off for watchers)
+- Watchers: users with notification level "Watch"
 - Subscribers: anyone who manually subscribed to the issue/merge request
 - Custom: Users with notification level "custom" who turned on notifications for any of the events present in the table below